Bell X-1: Research studies

+Bell Aircraft aerodynamicists working with NACA laboratories predicted significant longitudinal trim changes during transonic flight.
+John Stack and Robert Gilruth at NACA recommended that Bell mount the elevator on an adjustable horizontal stabilizer.
+Bell incorporated the stabilizer with rapid adjustment in pitch to accommodate large changes of trim.
+A contractor test flight by Tex Johnston showed an unacceptable lost motion between the pilot's input to the horizontal stabilizer and the stabilizer actuator which was corrected before the XS-1 was handed over for the high speed research program.
+The whole tailplane could be moved or just the elevator at fixed stabilizer settings.
+It was placed as high as possible above the wing wake with a thinner section than for the wing to separate the high drag rise from the wing from compressibility effects on the tail.
+Initially, as increases in speed were made in small steps towards possibly unknown control difficulties the horizontal stabilizer was left at its pre-launch angle set on the ground as there was concern that adjusting it at high speed would cause severe control problems.
+Nevertheless, in October 1947, when test pilot Yeager ran out of elevator authority (no pitch control) at Mach 0.94 it took the test team by surprise until they realized that extra control was available by moving the horizontal stabilizer.
+The tailplane trim setting had to be accurately set on the ground to ensure a controlled drop at the beginning of a flight.
+Scott Crossfield relates an inadvertent one-degree error flipping the X-1 on its back after being dropped from the mother plane.
+The tailplane configuration was carried over to the X-1A series.
+All subsequent supersonic aircraft would either have an all-moving tailplane or be "tailless" delta winged types.

 Swept wings were not used because too little was known about them.
 As the design might lead to a fighter, the XS-1 was intended to take off from the ground, but the end of the war made the B-29 Superfortress available to carry it into the air.
-After the rocket plane experienced compressibility problems during 1947, it was modified with a variable-incidence tailplane following technology transfer with the United Kingdom.

-Following conversion of the X-1's horizontal tail to all-moving (or "all-flying"), test pilot Chuck Yeager verified it experimentally, and all subsequent supersonic aircraft would either have an all-moving tailplane or be "tailless" delta winged types.

 The rocket engine was a four-chamber design built by Reaction Motors Inc., one of the first companies to build liquid-propellant rocket engines in the U.S. After considering hydrogen peroxide monopropellant, aniline/nitric acid bipropellant, and nitromethane monopropellant as fuels, the rocket burned ethyl alcohol diluted with water with a liquid oxygen oxidizer.
 Its four chambers could be individually turned on and off, so thrust could be changed in 1500 lbf increments.
 The fuel and oxygen tanks for the first two X-1 engines were pressurized with nitrogen, reducing flight time by about 1 1/2 minutes and increasing landing weight by 2000 lb, but the rest used gas-driven turbopumps, increasing the chamber pressure and thrust while making the engine lighter.